meetuparchive/meetup-web-platform/docs/Routing.md

 The `path` for a route is defined _relative_ to whatever route it is nested in.
 It should always start with a slash `/`.
 It should _never_ end with a slash.

+**Note**: The standard implementation of React Router v4 does not directly support relative `path` strings - we use the route configuration as a base for calculating the full path that is passed to the underlying rendered `<Route>` components.

 ### `exact`

 Only render the current route when the URL matches exactly